seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 The implementations used mainly during parsing are

-- SnippetListComponent: Contains HTML snippets and child components.
+- PartListComponent: Contains HTML snippets and child components.